-Before we jump in, the answer is no. Health insurance reimbursement through a health reimbursement arrangement is not taxable.
+Before we jump in to insurance reimbursement tax treatment, the answer is no. Health insurance reimbursement through a health reimbursement arrangement is not taxable.
 HRA contributions aren't considered income, so employees don't pay income tax on it and employers don't pay payroll tax.

 HRA reimbursements are not taxable.
 That's the beauty of them!
 Here's how they work.
 The mechanics of an HRA are surprisingly simple.
 At a high-level, employees pay for their own health expenses and employers reimburse them.